 In the age of modern medicine, antibiotics play a major role in preventing serious illnesses.
-Unfortunately, they also kill off beneficial strains of bacteria leaving our microbiome weak and vulnerable.
-So we, as a society, turn to THE PROBIOTIC SUPPLEMENT to help our bodies regain a healthy flora.
+Unfortunately, they also kill beneficial strains of bacteria leaving our microbiome weak and vulnerable.
+A probiotic supplement is supposed to help our bodies regain a healthy bacterial flora.

 How to choose a probiotic supplement